Potato83/wp-starter-theme/README.md

 Change all instances of "starter" in functions.php to desired theme name.

 Similarly, edit style.css and package.json.
+There is also a "starter" tag in footer.php.

 Be sure to install the jQuery updater plugin so that jQuery works.